sputnick-dev/saxon-lint/README.md

     $ wget http://sourceforge.net/projects/saxon/files/Saxon-HE/9.6/SaxonHE9-6-0-1J.zip

  - unzip `SaxonHE9-6-0-1J.zip` to `C:\`
- - edit the file saxon-lint, you have to replace `saxon9hePATH=XXX by saxon9hePATH=/PATH/WHERE/YOU/WANT/THE/Saxon/LIBS`
+ - edit the file `saxon-lint`, you have to replace `saxon9hePATH=XXX by saxon9hePATH=/PATH/WHERE/YOU/WANT/THE/Saxon/LIBS`

 ### Install for Linux/Unix*likes/Mac Os X: